apache/incubator-resilientdb/README.md

 Before creating an issue, please ensure that it hasn't already been reported/suggested.

 The issue tracker is only for bug reports and enhancement suggestions.
-If you have a question, please reach out to [mo.sadoghi@expolab.org](mo.sadoghi@expolab.org) instead of opening an issue – you will get redirected there anyway.
+If you have a question, please reach out to [apratim@expolab.org](apratim@expolab.org) instead of opening an issue – you will get redirected there anyway.

-If you wish to contribute to the Enyo codebase or documentation, feel free to fork the repository and submit a pull request.
+If you wish to contribute to the ResVault codebase or documentation, feel free to fork the repository and submit a pull request.

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to reach out to [mo.sadoghi@expolab.org](mo.sadoghi@expolab.org).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to reach out to [apratim@expolab.org](apratim@expolab.org).